TejasSurse/Missing.com/README.md

 ## 👥 Contributing
 We welcome contributions!
 Please fork this repository and create a pull request for review.
 Make sure to include detailed commit messages explaining your changes.

-## 🔑 License
-This project is licensed under the **MIT License**.

----

-### ✨ A complete, user-friendly platform for managing missing item complaints with a robust admin system.